hashicorp-services/tfm/site/docs/commands/core_migrate.md

 ## Flags

 `--include remove-backend` will add the `tfm core remove-backend` command to be run last as part of the `tfm core migrate` command.
-This requires a GitHub API token with write permissions to the GitHub repositories.
+This requires a VCS API token with write permissions to the VCS repositories.

 ## Cleaning Up